zemogle/chemevol/README.md

         'destruct': 1000.
         }

+'''
+Call the functions and run the chemical evolution model
+'''

 ch = ChemModel(**inits)

 snrate = ch.supernova_rate()

 dust_sources, timescales, all_results = ch.gas_metal_dust_mass(snrate)

+'''
+Allocate data from ch.gas_metal_dust_mass
+Write the data to a file called results.dat
+Plot the results
+'''
 time = all_results[:,0]
 mgas = all_results[:,1]
 mstars = all_results[:,2]